 Although Windscribe is free, the company doesn’t keep user logs.
 It also enables superb forward secrecy and extremely tight encryption.
 Why pay for a service which is already so good at the free tier?
 This will give you access to a larger number of services, the opportunity to run more connections at the same time, and the ability to get your hands on prime geo-locked programming and entertainment content on channels such as America’s Atlantic and Netflix.

 Again providing plans that are either free or paid, TunnelBear is particularly privacy-conscious and offers a non-expiring free version.
-Again, there’s a data limit to work within and this is up to 500 MB a month, which tends to just cover occasional online browsing.
-However, if this is sufficient for your needs, you’ll still be able to take advantage of 19 server locations to mask your identity and location.
+Again, there’s a data limit to work within, and this is up to 500 MB a month, which tends to just cover occasional online browsing.
+However, if this is sufficient for your needs, you’ll still be able to take advantage of 20+ server countries to mask your identity and location.

 The company doesn’t keep logs, inject ads or use trackers.
 Every connection is provided with optimized forward secrecy and a high level of encryption for your security protection.
 You can find apps for Windows, Android, iOS, and MacOS.